IBM/StorageScaleVagrant/README.md

 [vagrant@m1 ~]$
 ```

-A typcial configuration is to use NVMe or SSD for the system pool for metadata and hot files, and to add a second storage pool with NL-SAS for colder data.
+A typical configuration is to use NVMe or SSD for the system pool for metadata
+and hot files, and to add a second storage pool with NL-SAS for colder data.

 ```
 [vagrant@m1 ~]$ cat /vagrant/files/spectrumscale/stanza-fs1-capacity
 %nsd: device=/dev/sdg